javirs200/Chat_TPG/readme.md

 ```

-this app uses react scripts so it should automaticaly open webrowser if not open it and navigate to http://localhost:3000
+this app uses react scripts so it should automaticaly open webrowser, if not, open it and navigate to http://localhost:3000